Role guide

 The Courtesan: Blocking the Right Player

-Courtesan roleblock strategy — who to block, what you learn from blocks, and reading night results.
+Courtesan roleblock strategy — who to block, what you learn, and reading Werewolf night results.

 You cancel someone's night action.
 One choice, every night, and the consequences are wildly different depending on who you pick.
-Block a Mafioso and you might prevent a kill.
+Block a Werewolf and you might prevent a night action.
 Block the Doctor and you've accidentally doomed whoever they were trying to protect.
 The Courtesan is the role where information and instinct matter most — because your power cuts both ways.

 Role Card